-Learn more about Alain Nteff and GiftedMom in Episode 3 of our brand-new podcast, Powering the Movement, available now on Apple Podcasts, Spotify, and wherever else you get the podcasts you love.
+Learn more about Alain Nteff and GiftedMom in Episode 3 of our podcast, Powering the Movement, available now on Apple Podcasts, Spotify, and wherever else you get the podcasts you love.

 Like many countries in sub-Saharan Africa, maternal mortality is one of the biggest health challenges in Cameroon.
 It ranks 18th among the countries with the highest maternal mortality rates in the world; and in 2015, there were 600 deaths per 100,000 live births.